 Our faith may waver, but Jesus is a Savior for our wavering faith; He cannot disown Himself.
 He is able to save us to the uttermost.

-How can we be workmen who need not be ashamed?
-Be careful how you handle the Word of truth.
+How can we be workmen who need not be ashamed? — By being careful how we handle the Word of truth (2 Tim 2:15).

 Who were Hymenaeus and Philetus?
 They were those who said that believers were misinterpreting the gospel promise that we shall receive glorified bodies when Christ returns.
 They said the resurrection promised was not to be taken literally but was merely symbolic, representing a spiritual resurrection.